hgyxbll/cheat/README.md

 	[user@computer project]$ gcc -I . -o tests tests.c

  that takes care of running the tests and reporting their outcomes.
+There are two things that need to be taken care of when compiling the file.
-It is necessary to add the directory of the tests to the search path.
+First you have to add the directory of the test suite to the search path, as is done here with `-I .`.
+Then you have to make `__BASE_FILE__` point to the test suite, by using `-D __BASE_FILE__=\"tests.c\"`, if the compiler does not.
+The reason is related to the previous oddity and is in section 2.3.

+The resulting executable runs tests in a security harness if possible, so the suite does not crash if one of its tests does.

 	[user@computer project]$ ./tests
 	..:..??..!..